La Manzanilla de La Paz: History

-Geographic description
+Geography

 Location

 La Manzanilla de la Paz is located southeast of Jalisco.
 Its coordinates are 19°55'00" to 20°04'30" north latitude and 102º01'15" to 103º11'50" west longitude, at an altitude of 2013 meters above sea level.

 The municipality is bordered on the north by the municipalities of Tuxcueca, Tizapan el Alto and the state of Michoacán on the east by the state of Michoacán and the Mazamitla municipality; on the south by the municipalities of Mazamitla and Concepción de Buenos Aires; on the west by the municipality of Concepción de Buenos Aires.

 Topography

 In general the surface is made up of flat areas (55%), there are also semi-flat areas (25%) and hilly areas (20%).

 Soils - The territory consists of land belonging to the Quaternary period.
 Soil composition is entirely of a Cambisol type.
 The municipality has a land area of 12,935 hectares, of which 5,800 are used for agriculture, 5,545 for livestock activity, 1430 are for forest use and 160 acres are urban lands.
 As far as property is concerned, an area of 10,343 hectares is private and 2,592 is state-owned.
 There is no communal property.